-Studies with this fungus have shown that once an animal is infected, the organism enters a different form or phase that does not appear to be infectious to other animals or to humans.
+Studies on this fungus have shown that once an animal is infected, the organism enters a different form or phase that does not appear to be infectious to other animals or to humans.
 However, common sense dictates that strict hygiene should be followed when handling any draining lesions.
 Handlers should wear protective gloves and wash their hands thoroughly after contact with an infected animal.

 In most cases, the infected pet does not need to be segregated from the owner or from other household pets.
 The true risk of infection to others probably comes from sharing the same environment where the original infection occurred (the soil).
-Because the H. capsulatum organisms may be present near your home, you should advise your family physician of your pet's diagnosis.
+Because the H. Capsulatum organisms may be present near your home, you should advise your family physician of your pet's diagnosis.